• Skip to primary navigation

 An overhead shot of a bowl of Kimchi Cauliflower Fried Rice

-You know how I’m always nagging you to eat more fermented foods like kimchi?
-And you know how you keep ignoring me?
-Well, I think I have the dish that’ll finally get you to incorporate kimchi in your meals.
-Believe it or not, this may be one of my all-time favorite creations.
 Kimchi lends incredible depth and richness to the flavors and textures of this chicken fried (cauliflower) rice.
-Plus, the meal is Whole30-friendly if you make your own kimchi (like the two versions in Ready or Not!) or you purchase sugar-free, junk-free kimchi at the store.
+Plus, the meal is Whole30-compatible if you make your own kimchi (like the two versions in Ready or Not!) or you purchase sugar-free, junk-free kimchi at the store.
 I dare you to not fall in love.

 (Yes, cooking kimchi can kill the probiotics, but it will still be tasty and umami-licious.
 Now that you have some kimchi in your fridge, make sure you eat some of it raw with your leftover “rice” and with your other dishes!)